 Here are the main types of resume formats to choose from:

-- Combination resume: gives a balanced overview between your skills and work experience.
+• Combination resume: gives a balanced overview between your skills and work experience.
+The usual sections for a combination resume include a header with contact information, summary, top skills, work experience, education, and additional sections.

 The reverse chronological layout is the best resume format for almost everyone.

-Hiring managers ultimately care about whether you’re competent and skilled enough to do what’s required.
-Initially, this can be made clear based on your previous work experience and achievements, which is what the reverse chronological format is designed to highlight.
+Ultimately, hiring managers care about whether you’re competent and skilled enough to do what’s required.
+They typically determine this at a glance by looking at your work history and key achievements, which is why professional experience often comes first in resume reviews.
+The reverse chronological format is designed to emphasize these aspects, making it the ideal choice for most job seekers.

 2. Fill out Your Contact Details